dhis2/dhis2-docs/src/user/using-the-aggregate-data-entry-app.md

 1. A data set

-    As selectable the organisation unit and period depend on the data set, the data set has to be chosen first.
+    As the organisation unit and period depend on the data set, the data set has to be chosen first.

 1. An organisation unit